lucasfugisawa/kdb-playlists-gql/README.md

 4. Push to the branch: `git push origin feature/my-new-feature`
 5. Submit a pull request

-Please make sure your code follows the project's coding style and includes appropriate tests.
+Please make sure your code follows the project's coding design and style, and includes appropriate tests.